SET UP A BUSINESS IN UAE MAINLAND: USEFUL TIPS FOR YOU TO START

 The overwhelming majority of individual and corporate LPs have no interest in interfering with the operation of the business.
-They are gratified with being compensated for their liaison services which allows the business to fulfill governmental mandates.
+They are gratified with being compensated for their liaison services which allow the business to fulfil governmental mandates.
 However, it is important for each party to clarify their intentions and get everything in writing.

 - Ask for complete control.
 Many sponsors will go so far as to agree to give Power of Attorney to the foreign investor, thereby transferring their rights.
 This not only gives foreign investors complete control over their business but comes in handy as many operational aspects of the business would otherwise require signatures of both parties.

 - Use a PRO services professional.
 Instead of trying to find and vet potential LPs on their own, foreign entrepreneurs would be well advised to use a PRO service professional to recommend trustworthy and experienced local sponsors.
 Some of these firms even offer free lifetime local sponsorship as part of their service packages.

 #4 TIP: HIRE A PROFESSIONAL